 The decommissioning liability arose from the Group's obligation, under the Environmental Compliance Certificates of certain subsidiaries of GBPC, to decommission or dismantle their power plant complex at the end of its useful lives.
 A corresponding asset is recognized as part of property, plant and equipment.
 Decommissioning costs are provided at the present value of expected costs to settle the obligation using estimated cash flows.
 The cash flows are discounted at a current pre-tax rate that reflects the risks specific to the decommissioning liability.
-The unwinding of the discount is expensed as incurred and recognized in the consolidated statement of comprehensive income as an 'Accretion of decommissioning liability' under the 'Interest expense' account.
-The estimated future costs of decommissioning are reviewed annually and adjusted prospectively.
-Changes in the estimated future costs or in the discount rate applied are added or deducted from the cost of the power plant complex, shall not exceed its carrying amount.
+The unwinding of the discount is expensed as incurred and recognized in the consolidated statement of comprehensive income as an 'Accretion of decommissioning are reviewed annually and adjusted prospectively.
+Changes in the estimated future costs or in the discount rate applied are added or deducted from the cost of the power plant complex.
+The amount deducted from the cost of the power plant complex, shall not exceed its carrying amount.